 - Finding out that you have a reason to complain

-- he event you want to complain about, or claim to be a breach of COSCA’s Statement of Ethics and Code of Practice which can be accessed in COSCA’s website (address supplied)
+- The event you want to complain about, or claim to be a breach of COSCA’s Statement of Ethics and Code of Practice which can be accessed in COSCA’s website (address supplied)

 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.

-GCTC will endeavour to address all complaints within three years of the event complained about.
+GCTC will endeavour to address all complaints within six months of the event complained about.

 INVESTIGATING AND RESOLVING THE COMPLAINT ONCE IT HAS BEEN MADE